hngi/Team_Titans_BackEnd_Python/flask_app_task3/README.md

 # HNG_TASK3
 An SMS notfication service

+Running the app with docker locally:
+On a Mac or Linux Machine, run sudo bash docker_start.sh On a Windows Machine, Build and Run the container Yourself

 This app was built around Twilio API
 It is a micro-service that allows sending SMS's to phone numbers using a client app.